Mitch's Btown Blog

 Herbert Buffum

 The tune was written by 1930 by Herbert Buffum, an Illinois born Holiness Pentecostal evangelist and gospel songwriter, with over 1000 published songs (while he may have written 10,000 total.)
 His L.A.
 Times obituary called him “The King of Gospel Song Writers”.
-He used Biblical images extensively, and in this tune, he refers to the four square city from
+He used Biblical images extensively, and in this tune, he refers to the biblical Foursquare City (a term used for the tabernacle in the Book of Exodus, of the Temple of the Lord in the book of Ezekiel, and of Heaven as described in the book of the Revelation.)

 The Carter Family seems to have dropped the II chord in their version, and slowed it down, making it perhaps more country?
 They also rewrote the second verse, incorporating the tercet: “Into that city fair, With fifty miles of elbow room, On either side to spare”, and reprising the line “Where the flowers ever bloom” as “Where the fairest flowers bloom”.
 But the rest is Sara Carter’s folk process.